 efforts of the Arboretum Society, the Carlsbad Historical Society and

-the California Coastal Rose Society, as well as city staff.
 One of the most outstanding features of the garden is the nationally registered Rose plantings on the west side

 of the park.
 Separated into several rose beds, visitors will find over